ajdawson/vim-ecflow/README.markdown

 # Install

 You must run the ``./build_syntax`` script to generate the necessary files for the package to work.
-When you do this depndes on installation method.
+When you do this depends on installation method.

 If you use [Pathogen](https://github.com/tpope/vim-pathogen) (recommended) do this: